pierre-vigier/Perl6-Math-Matrix/README.md

 ### is-diagonally-dominant

-    True if cells on the diagonal have a bigger or equal absolute value than the sum of the other absolute values in the column.
+    True if cells on the diagonal have a bigger (strict) or equal absolute value than the sum of the other absolute values in the column or row.

     if $matrix.is-diagonally-dominant {
     $matrix.is-diagonally-dominant(:!strict)   # same thing (default)